 A laugh burst out of her.
 “Oh no, not at all!” she said.
 “Of course girls don’t go out to battle!”
 She kept laughing and rolling her eyes.

 “Okay,” I said, pleasantly.
-“So what would you be doing there?”
+“So what would you be doing in the armored corps?”

 She gave a short incredulous laugh.
 “I would be serving!”